dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 date: 21-01-2025
 categories: [UX writing]
 tag: [case study, UX writing, microcopy, wireframing, prototyping, brand voice and tone, content strategy, UI design]
 ---
-## Introduction to the Case Study
-This case study concerns one flow in the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.

 ## Background

-Handshake is a *fictional* mobile payment app designed for the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.
+**Handshake** is a *fictional* mobile payment app designed for the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.
 The final project required students to edit the UI copy for an end-to-end user experience.
 The work was completed in November 2021.

 ### The Handshake App
 The Handshake app provides a safe and simple way for clients to pay freelancers and manage projects.
 Think of it as Venmo tailored to freelance work transactions.